Tag Archives: events

 photo (c) John Cairns

-The Open Day will offer an overview of our Modern Languages courses and a general Q&A for prospective students in the morning*, with individual language sessions and a parents’/guardians’/teachers’ Q&A session occurring in the afternoon.
+The Open Day will offer an overview of our Modern Languages courses and a general Q&A for prospective students in the morning*, with individual language sessions and a Q&A session for parents’/guardians’/teachers in the afternoon.
 Tutors and current students from the Faculty will be available throughout the day to answer questions from prospective applicants and their companions.

 *Please note that, due to restricted places, only one parent/guardian/teacher may accompany each student for the morning session.

-You can view the full event programme here.
+You can view the provisional event programme here.

 Modern Languages Open Day 2022